Business Risks and Uncertainties

 12. Risks Associated with Human Capital

-(Risks Associated with Personnel and Labor)
+- (a) Risks Associated with Personnel and Labor

-The group conducts business in many countries and regions and endeavors to strengthen structures by increasing labor management knowledge through training, the provision of tools, and other measures at the Head Offices and overseas sites and prepares BCPs, but in the event of a suspension or restriction of operations due to labor disputes including strikes and the like, supply chains and the group's operating results and financial condition could be adversely affected.
+- The group conducts business in many countries and regions and endeavors to strengthen structures by increasing labor management knowledge through training, the provision of tools, and other measures at the Head Offices and overseas sites and prepares BCPs, but in the event of a suspension or restriction of operations due to labor disputes including strikes and the like, supply chains and the group's operating results and financial condition could be adversely affected.

-When conducting business in each country and region, the group takes action to ensure respect for human rights by performing human rights due diligence of consolidated subsidiaries.
+- When conducting business in each country and region, the Group takes action to ensure respect for human rights by performing human rights due diligence on all consolidated subsidiaries.
 In addition, we established the Toyota Tsusho Group Human Rights Policy in accordance with such international standards as the United Nations International Bill of Human Rights, including the Universal Declaration of Human Rights, and the Guiding Principles on Business and Human Rights, and we urge all business partners including suppliers to comply with this policy.
 If, however, unforeseeable events occur, there could be adverse impacts on the group's operating results and financial condition.

 13. Risks Associated with Information Security